-English Literature (Comparative Coureswork)Watch
+English Literature (Comparative Coureswork)Watch this thread

 Just quoting in Fox Corner so she can move the thread if needed

 I am doing some coursework and need some help answering a coursework question in which we have to compare two books.
 For me it is The Picture of Dorian Gray My question is 'Although Oscar Wilde and Bram Stoker seem to offer the reassurance of a return to moral certainty The Picture of Dorian Gray and Dracula are ultimately transgressive in their exploration of sin and sexual desire How are the settings/homes in both books linked to sin and sexual desire? (aristocracy) (Dracula, emergent middle class industry viewed as hardworking and productive and also general help in answering the question + critical theory getting an A/A* is imperative and any help would be greatly appreciated Is the figure of Lucy Westanara important in conveying these themes